 - We ensure accountability by using a post-project document to assess whether these plans were fulfilled.

-- We have implemented a Safer Spaces Principles document into our programme and contracts.
+- We have included Principles for Safer Spaces into our programme and contracts.

 - We inform our participants and audiences about the accessibility of the venues of our events.